OWASP/www-project-developer-guide/draft/05-security-requirements/03-threat-modeling.md

 to agree on the framework to be used during the Threat modeling exercise.

 **2 What can go wrong?**
-This is a “research” activity in which you want to find the main threats that apply to your application.
+This is a research activity in which you want to find the main threats that apply to your application.
-There are many ways to approach the question, including brainstorming or using a structure to help think it through.
+There are many ways to approach the question, including open discussion or using a structure to help think it through.
-Structures that can help include STRIDE, Kill Chains, CAPEC and others.
+Techniques that can help include [CIA][cia], [STRIDE][stride], [LINDDUN][linddun],
+[cyber kill chains][chains], [PASTA][pasta], common attack patterns ([CAPEC][capec]) and others.

 **What are we going to do about that?**
 In this phase you turn your findings into specific actions.
-See Threat_Modeling_Outputs

 **Did we do a good enough job?**
 Finally, carry out a retrospective activity over the work you have done to check quality, feasibility, progress, and/or planning.